 A few concerns still need to be worked out, which include patient confidentiality and data accuracy.
 Since the system runs on the data it receives, it requires constant upgrades to suit evolving needs.

 While telemedicine technology aims to reduce administrative work, it will take some time for healthcare professionals to integrate this form of healthcare delivery into their practice.
 This means building more user-intuitive systems both for doctors and patients8.
 Overall, this will reduce the chances of missed appointments; increase the follow-up rate, especially for long-term patients; and provide more real-time updates on health.

 The increasing need for telemedicine will also require more innovation.
 This would mean more connections with IoT devices and employing newer technology that can provide more accessible remote medical assistance, such as utilizing robotic technology9.

 Technology is also capable of understanding how patient care can be improved by analyzing data on doctor-patient interactions10.
 This can encourage further research into aspects of patient relationships that can be improved as well as management requirements for various medical conditions.

 Younger, tech-savvy healthcare professionals will also be able to incorporate more flexibility into their professional careers through the use of telehealth.
 They will be able to work remotely and associate with more healthcare centers across the globe.
+(In fact, you can find telemedicine vacancies on Jooble.)
 This helps to improve workflow efficiency and overall patient satisfaction with the experience.